Operation Anti Sexual Harassment: Methods

 OpAntiSH uses a variety of methods to combat sexual harassment, in attempts to remove barriers to women's participation in street protests by keeping them physically and emotionally safe.
 Volunteers in the group conduct outreach and publicity to raise awareness of sexual harassment, and provide legal, medical, and psychological support as well as safe houses that can be used for recovery by women who have been assaulted.
 Hotline numbers are passed out on days of major protests.
 When assaults are reported, requests for help are routed using social media to teams of men, women and people carrying flares and spare clothing.
-These teams spread out across the square to rescue women as assaults are taking place, particularly during major demonstrations such as the one marking the two-year anniversary of the 2011 revolution on 25 January 2013.
+These teams spread out across the square to rescue women as assaults are taking place, particularly during major demonstrations such as the one marking the second anniversary of the 2011 revolution on 25 January 2013.
 Because activists rescuing others are also in danger of assault, OpAntiSH estimates it needs at least 6 groups of 15 volunteers to spread protection across the square.

 Volunteers in the rescue squads are trained in an approach that has been developed based on the experience of mob assaults in Tahrir and past rescue efforts led by other individuals and groups in the square.
 OpAntiSH instructs rescuers to keep calm and avoid the use of force if possible, in order to diffuse mobs involved in the attack and minimize trauma to victims.
 The teams form a human chain around the woman being attacked, a female volunteer moves in to help clothe the victim, and group works together to bring her to safety.

 OpAntiSH believes that women's participation is important in rescue efforts both to engage with harassers and offer support to victims.
 “The solution is not just for men to defend us.
 We, too, have to participate.
 I believe it’s a women’s fight,” Reem Labib, one of the group's female activists, has said.